alex-wap/app-store/README.md

 * Select Certificate.
 Continue.
 * Create Profile Name.
 Generate.
 * Download Provisioning Profile and remember where it is.

+## iTunes Connect
 * Go to [iTunes Connect](https://itunesconnect.apple.com/).
 * Go to My Apps.
 * Click the plus button to create a "New iOS App".
+* Select iOS Checkbox.
-* **Name field is permanent after submission.
+* **Name field for your New App is permanent after submission.
 Pick what you want carefully.**
+* Select English for "Primary Language".
-* Create a name.
-Select English.
-Select your Bundle ID.
-Version 1.0.
-SKU is a unique ID (you pick it). e.g. TicTacToe0.1
+* Select your Bundle ID.
+* SKU is a unique ID (you pick it). e.g. NameOfApp0.1
+* Click Create
+## iTunes Connect App Information
 * Name is required.
 Description is required.
 Keywords are required.
 * Support URL is required (your website or github).
 Private Policy URL is required (same link).
 * Copyright (your business name) required.